Do you get a couple scam texts a week like us? Learn how to spot this incredibly popular scam like a pro by keeping these key tips in mind.

 - Includes a suspicious link

-- Bad grammar or formatting
+- Bad grammar or formatting (but not always)

-- Always independently verify if itâs actually coming from the business it says it is (i.e. call your bank directly to confirm)
+- If you’re really not sure, independently verify through the business they’re claiming to be (i.e. call your bank directly to confirm)

-- Never reply to anyone over text with personal, confidential, or financial information to âverifyâ identity
+- Never share personal, confidential, or financial information over text

 - Protect your loved ones by spreading the word